projectshft/coding-assessment/README.md

 ---

-## Problem Six
+## Problem Eight
-Using some JavaScript, have the `function FirstReverse(str)` take the str parameter being passed and return the string in reversed order.
+Using some JavaScript, have the `function firstReverse(str)` take the str parameter being passed and return the string in reversed order.

-For example: if the input string is "Hello World and Coders" then your program should return the string sredoC dna dlroW olleH.
+For example: if the input string is `"Hello World and Coders"` then your program should return the string `sredoC dna dlroW olleH`.

 #### Sample Test Cases